SequAna-Ukon/VTK_CF/README.md

 https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview

-If you face some errors during installation, here is some troubleshooting tips: https://appuals.com/wsl-register-distribution-error-0x80370102-on-windows-10/
+If you face some errors during installation, here are some troubleshooting tips: https://appuals.com/wsl-register-distribution-error-0x80370102-on-windows-10/

-While if your laptop operated by IOS or Linux, then you don't worry about CLI because it's already implemnted.
+While if your laptop is operated by IOS or Linux, then you don't worry about CLI because it's already implemented.

 # Objectives